An example of a non-Fourier-Mukai functor between derived categories of coherent sheaves: Introduction

 Valery Lunts suggested adding the following immediate corollary of Theorem \ref{ref-11.1-160} for finite dimensional algebras.
 Recall that Rickard proved in \cite[Theorem 3.3]{Ri2} that if $\Gamma$ and $\Lambda$ are derived equivalent $k$-algebras, then there is an equivalence of the form

 where $U$ is a complex of $\Lambda-\Gamma$ bimodules.
 However, in contrast with the geometric situation (see Theorem \ref{ref-1.1-0}), it is unknown whether all derived equivalences between rings are of this form.
 The next corollary states that there do indeed exist exact functors between derived categories of finite dimensional algebras that are not given by tensoring with a bimodule.
-They are however not derived equivalences. \begin{corollary} With the notation of Theorem \ref{ref-11.1-160}, let $\Gamma=\End_X(T)$, $\Lambda=\End_{\PP^{4}}\left(\oplus_{i=0}^{4} \Oscr(i)\right)$.
+They are however not derived equivalences. \begin{corollary} With the notation of Theorem \ref{ref-11.1-160}, let $\Gamma=\End_X(T)$ where $T$ is the tilting bundle on $X$ described in Theorem \ref{ref-11-159}, $\Lambda=\End_{\PP^{4}}\allowbreak\left(\oplus_{i=0}^{4}\Oscr(i)\right)$.
 Then the functor $\Psi$ induces a functor